tenbaset/OrgChartProvider/README.md

 .Net WebAPI based provider of information for OrgChart

 Designed for enterprise environments, you need only implement a reasonably simple interface for you data set (IInfoProvider).
-Am working on an Active Directory based provider.

 Uses <a href="https://github.com/dabeng/OrgChart">OrgChart</a> as the client-side web renderer.

+To use in your own situations, you would need to implement IInfoProvider and then adjust OrgChartController to use your instance.

+Note this is still early days and some significant refactoring and changing to the API is probably required.